Record Mirror: 1991–2013

 In 1987, Morgan-Grampian was acquired by United Newspapers (now UBM).
 On 2 April 1991, Record Mirror closed as a stand-alone title on the same day as its United Newspapers sister publication Sounds closed, with the last issue dated 6 April 1991.
 The final cover featured Transvision Vamp.
 Eleanor Levy, the final editor, believed the decision to close the magazine was "taken by accountants rather than people who understand music.
 When I explained to one of the management team that our strength was dance music, he thought I meant Jive Bunny."

 As United Newspapers decided to focus on trade papers, Record Mirror was incorporated into Music Week as a pull-out supplement with the title concentrating on dance music and with the Cool Cuts, Club Chart and James Hamilton's BPM column continuing to be published.
 Hamilton continued to review records for the Record Mirror Dance Update until two weeks before his death on 17 June 1996, with the supplement running an obituary in the 29 June issue with tributes from Pete Tong, Graham Gold and Les 'L.A.
 Mix' Adams.

-By the 21st century, the Record Mirror Dance Update had been abandoned with the dance charts incorporated into Music Week (with the Music Week Upfront Club and Cool Cuts still being published in 2020 by Future plc, though this may change in 2021 when the publication goes monthly).
+The last edition of Record Mirror Dance Update was published on 13 February 1999, its closure being announced on the front page of the following week's edition of Music Week.
+Its dance charts were incorporated into Music Week (with the Music Week Upfront Club and Cool Cuts still being published in 2020 by Future plc, though this may change in 2021 when the publication goes monthly).
 However, in 2011 Record Mirror was re-launched as an online music gossip website but became inactive two years later following trademark owner Giovanni di Stefano's jailing for fraud.